jforbes14/eechidna/README.md

 Thanks to Xiaoyue Cheng for her [cartogram](https://github.com/chxy/cartogram) package which supplies the Dorling algorithm for this package.
-Thanks also to Roger Bivand for his rgeos package which has some key functions for working with shapefiles.
+Thanks also to Roger Bivand for his `rgdal` and `rgeos` packages which has some key functions for working with shapefiles.
 Thanks to Scott Chamberlain and Yihui Xie for help with troubleshooting.

 -----